carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

 Transition State
 ================

-As of Febuary 2022 large parts of LLVM support opaque pointers.
-It is possible to build a lot of C and C++ code in opaque pointer mode, both with and without optimization, and produce working binaries.
+As of March 2022 most parts of LLVM support opaque pointers.
+It is possible to build most C and C++ code in opaque pointer mode, both with and without optimization, and produce working binaries.
 However, thes are still some major open problems:

-* Bitcode already fully supports opaque pointers, and reading up-to-date typed pointer bitcode in opaque pointers mode also works.
-However, we currently do not fully support pointee type based auto-upgrade of old bitcode in opaque pointer mode.

 * While clang has limited support for opaque pointers (sufficient to compile most C/C++ code on Linux), a major effort will be needed to systematically remove all uses of ``getPointerElementType()`` and the deprecated ``Address::deprecated()`` constructor.

-* We do not yet have a testing strategy for how we can test both typed and opaque pointers during the migration.
-Currently, individual tests for opaque pointers are being added, but the bulk of tests still uses typed pointers.
+* We do not yet have a firm strategy for enabling opaque pointers.
+A large number of tests will have to be migrated to use opaque pointers.

+* Some pointer element type uses remain in LLVM.

+* Some pointer element type uses remain in LLDB.

+* Some pointer element type uses remain in MLIR.

-* Miscellanous uses of pointer element types remain everywhere.
+* Some pointer element type uses remain in Polly.